UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/functions.md

 ## Functions

-The `Declarations` inside functions include only variable and type declarations.
+The declarations inside functions include only variable and type declarations.
 Nested function declarations and recursion are not supported.

 ## Iterators